-It seems the age-old GDPR vs POPIA debate is still raging.
-How do they compare, you ask?
-The key is to find out what the differences and similarities are between the GDPR and the POPI Act.
-For example, the deadline for the General Data Protection Regulation (or GDPR) was 25 May 2018.
+GDPR vs POPIA.
+How do they compare?
+The key is to identify the differences and similarities between the GDPR and the POPI Act.
+For example, who needs to comply with them, do they both apply to the same data subjects, do they both require a data protection officer?
+Europe’s data protection law, the General Data Protection Regulation (or GDPR) came into operation on 25 May 2018.
 South Africa’s data protection law, the Protection of Personal Information Act (POPIA) was enacted in 2013, commenced on 1 July 2020 and came into operation on 1 July 2021.

 What does the GDPR mean for POPIA?
 Must you comply with both of them?
-And, if you do, does POPIA create any extra compliance requirements on an organisation in addition to what the GDPR requires?
+And, if you do, does POPIA create any extra compliance requirements for an organisation beyond what the GDPR requires?
 What happens if there is a conflict between them?
-And if you have been busy with a POPI Act compliance project, what should you be doing differently?
-If you have been busy with a GDPR compliance project, what should you be doing to also comply with POPIA?
+And if you have been busy with a POPI Act compliance programme or project, what should you be doing differently?
+If you have a mature GDPR compliance programme, what should you be doing to also comply with POPIA?
 Which one should you be doing first?

 The GDPR vs POPIA debate: Flavours of the same thing?

 The good news is that the GDPR and POPIA are simply different flavours of data protection laws.
-They are actually quite similar to each other.
+They are quite similar to each other.
 Obviously, when South Africa enacted POPIA, South Africa did not know what the GDPR would look like.
-The concern was that the GDPR would be radically different from POPIA and it would mean that the South African Parliament would need to change POPIA significantly.
-The GDPR is more an update to data protection law, rather than a complete overhaul.
-There is much debate whether this is a good thing and whether the GDPR protects data privacy in the data-centric world we live in.
+The concern was that the GDPR would be significantly different from POPIA, necessitating substantial changes to POPIA by the South African Parliament.
+The GDPR is more of an update to data protection law, rather than a complete overhaul.
+There is much debate about whether this is a good thing and whether the GDPR protects data privacy in the data-centric world we live in.

-But for those who have already done much to comply with POPIA or the GDPR, it is good news.
+However, for those who have already taken significant steps to comply with POPIA or the GDPR, this is good news.
 You won’t need to start again.
 But you will need to tweak what you have been doing.
 And in some cases, the GDPR will even help you by providing answers to questions we have been asking.

 For those of you who have not started, focus on GDPR first and not POPIA.
 You first need to work out whether you need to comply with the GDPR.
 If you do, focus on the GDPR first and then later move on to the POPI Act.